WHAT IS RAMADAN ?

 ENJOY RAMADAN IN MALDIVES

-If you stay in a guest house, hotel on a local island, a resort, a cruising boat you won’t even probably notice that it is Ramadan but just be respectful, try to avoid eating, drinking, or smoking in presence of Maldivians.
+If you stay in a guest house, a resort, or a cruising boat you won’t even probably notice that it is Ramadan but just be respectful, try to avoid eating, drinking, or smoking in presence of Maldivians.
 Also, Ramadan doesn’t apply to children so do not be anxious to travel with your children during this period

 Maldives is a very tolerant Muslim country so do not worry and enjoy your Holidays!
 Ramadan is a nice period to travel, Maldivian are always happy to share this spiritual experience with guests from all around the world.
 This is definitely an enlightening experience for all travelers willing to discover & learn about the most important Muslim celebration in the world !